BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_removal.md

 about: To delete a set of Pathfinder SSO Realms.
 title: ''
 labels: sso-delete-realm, pending, sso
-assignees: jlangy, junminahn, arcshiftsolutions, zsamji,ConradBoydElliottGustafson
+assignees: jlangy, junminahn, arcshiftsolutions, zsamji

 ---